SharperHacks-org/Miscellaneous/DelegateContainers/README.md

 # SharperHacks.CoreLibs.Miscellaneous
 ## ActionWrappers

-Some useful bits for working with Action and Action&lt;T&gt;.
+Some useful bits for working with delegate types Action and Func.

 Licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE).